-Make hugging them a habit.
 Not only hugging, small gestures like tousling their hair lovingly when they tell you what happened at school, patting their backs when they make you feel proud, or giving a long tight kiss before putting them to bed, all of them count in filling the connection tank.

 Making connections are easy.
 You only need to sprinkle these little acts of love daily from morning to night.